micmejia/bible-dump/NKJV/Joshua/Josh 6.md

 Now Joshua had commanded the people, saying, "You shall not shout or make any noise with your voice, nor shall a word proceed out of your mouth, until the day I say to you, 'Shout!'
 Then you shall shout."

 ###### 11
 So he had the ark of the Lord circle the city, going around _it_ once.
-Then they came into the camp and [^a]lodged in the camp.
+Then they came into the camp and lodged in the camp.

 ###### 12
 And Joshua rose early in the morning, and the priests took up the ark of the Lord.